Introduction

 Iron: For Energy and Prevention of Anemia

-To help avoid iron deficiency anemia, you need more iron after giving birth than you did during pregnancy.
+To help avoid iron deficiency anemia, you need more iron after giving birth than during pregnancy.
 It’s also suitable for the baby’s growth and development.

 Anemia Prevention: